 A. Internal Assessment (IA): Two class tests of 40 marks each.
-The first class test is to be conducted when approx. 40% syllabus is completed and the second class test when an additional 35% syllabus is completed.
-Duration of each test shall be one and a half hours.
+The first class test is to be conducted when approx. 40% syllabus is completed and the second class test when an additional 35% syllabus is

 - B. End Semester Theory Examination: In question, paper weightage of each module will be proportional to the number of respective lecture hours as mentioned in the syllabus. - 1.
 Question paper will consist of 3 questions, each carrying 20 marks. - 2.
 Question number 1 will be compulsory and based on maximum contents of the syllabus - 3.
 Remaining questions will be mixed in nature (For example, if Q.2 has part (a) from module 3 then part (b) will be from other than module 3) - 4.
-Total three questions need to be solved. - 6.
-Term Work Assessment: The final certification and acceptance of TW ensures the satisfactory performance of laboratory work and minimum passing in the TW. - A. Term Work: Term Work shall consist of practical's based on the above list.
+Total three questions need to be solved.

+6. Term Work Assessment: The final certification and acceptance of TW ensures the satisfactory performance of laboratory work and minimum passing in the TW.

+- A. Term Work: Term Work shall consist of practical's based on the above list.
 Also Term work Journal must include at least 2 assignments based on the topics mentioned in the syllabus. - B. Term Work Marks: 25 Marks (Total marks) = 15 Marks (Experiment) + 5 Marks (Assignments) + 5 Marks (Attendance)